scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 are officially supported.

-At each step we estimates some sample weights that are meant to be small for outliers and large for inliers and then we do an optimization step from the base_estimator optimization algorithm.
+At each step we estimates some sample weights that are meant to be small for outliers and large for inliers and then we do one optimization step using the base_estimator optimization algorithm.

 There are two weighting scheme supported in this algorithm: Huber-like weights